NormalVR/Normcore-Documentation/src/normcore-private/on-premises/google-cloud-installation.md

 While we’re waiting for the cluster to spin up, if you do not have the kubectl command installed, install it now by running `gcloud components install kubectl` in another tab.

 Once your cluster is up and running, we’ll get the credentials from Google Cloud needed to access it.
-Make sure to specify the region or zone using the `--region` or `--zone` flags depending on your cluster type.
+Make sure to specify the region or zone using the `--region` or `--zone` flags, depending on your cluster type.

 ```
 gcloud container clusters get-credentials my-cluster --region us-east4